 Trends and patterns of an individual’s financial transactions, account activity and movement of money can be analyzed.

 Using information in the database, tactical and more general strategic analysis can be performed on specific targets.

-Options for strategic analysis includes analysis pivoting on occupation and business type, account activity, signatories, primary account holder, top players, time lines, etc.
+Options for strategic analysis include analysis pivoting on occupation and business type, account activity, signatories, primary account holder, top players, timelines, etc.

 6. Profiling Tool

 The goAML platform stores profiling data, with profiling scheduled to run only before any new data is distributed, ensuring that the new data is compared with the saved profile data before it influences it so that exception reporting is more accurate.

 To help identify profile trends, profile data is appended to structured tables along with a date time stamp.
 Profiling in goAML works based on occupation and business type, persons, entities, geographical area, etc.